cisco/mercury/README.md

 This package contains two programs for fingerprinting network traffic and capturing and analyzing packet metadata: **mercury**, a Linux application that leverages the modern Linux kernel's high-performance networking capabilities (AF_PACKET and TPACKETv3), which is described below, and [**pmercury**](python/README.md), a portable python application, which is described [here](python/README.md).

+## Overview

+Mercury reads network packets, identifies metadata of interest, and writes out the metadata in JSON format.
+Alternatively, mercury can write out the packets that contain the metadata in the PCAP file format.
+Mercury can scale up to high data rates (40Gbps on server-class hardware); it uses zero-copy ring buffers to acquire packets, and packets are processed by independent worker threads.
+The amount of memory consumed by the ring buffers, and the number of worker threads, are configurable; this makes it easy to scale up (but be wary of using too much memory).

+Mercury produces fingerprint strings for TLS, DTLS, SSH, HTTP, TCP, and other protocols; these fingerprints are formed by carefully selecting and normaling metadata extracted from packets.
+Fingerprint strings are reported in the "fingerprint" object in the JSON output.
+Optionally, mercury can perform process identification based on those fingerprints and the destination context; these results are reported in the "analysis" object.

 ## Version 2.1.0
 * TLS certificates can optionally be output in detail as a JSON object, with the **--certs-json** command.